solarwinds/solarwinds-apm-ruby/README.md

 * If instrumenting a library, database or service, place your new instrumentation file into the `lib/oboe/inst/` directory.
 From there, the oboe gem will detect it and automatically load the instrumentation file.

-* If instrumentating a new framework, place your instrumentation file in `lib/oboe/frameworks`.
+* If instrumenting a new framework, place your instrumentation file in `lib/oboe/frameworks`.
 Refer to the Rails instrumentation for on ideas on how to load the oboe gem correctly in your framework.

-* Review other existing instrumention similar to the one you wish to author.  `lib/oboe/inst/` is a great place to start.
+* Review other existing instrumentation similar to the one you wish to author.  `lib/oboe/inst/` is a great place to start.

 * Depending on the configured `:sample_rate`, not all requests will be traced.
 Use `Oboe.tracing?` to determine of this is a request that is being traced.